vippsas/vipps-woocommerce/README.txt

 == Changelog ==

 = 1.3.0 =
+* Fix: No longer cancel subscription if a charge fails to capture, the merchant should decide what to do with this themselves.
+* Enhancement: If you change an uncaptured orders status to completed or processing it will now try to capture it.
 * Fix: Billing interval is now properly displayed in the Vipps app payment screen.
 * Enhancement: Added support for variable subscriptions.
 * Enhancement: There's now a table available to check what individual orders have pending Vipps charges.